All Episodes

 That's all I'm asking for.

-And when people talk about uh greater cooperation with with our allies on this issue, um I I just we we look at countries that have uh pretty skilled, pretty adept intelligence services.
+And when people talk about greater cooperation with our allies on this issue, we look at countries that have pretty skilled, pretty adept intelligence services.

 They're catching a fair amount of this.

-And one thing that I I didn't hear getting much attention the last twenty-four hours was there's a a rather large ISIS uh uh ISIS cell, including people who had trained in Syria, the French wrapped up, I think it was a year or two ago in southern France.
+And one thing that I didn't hear getting much attention the last 24 hours was there was a rather large ISIS cell, including people who had trained in Syria, the French wrapped up, I think it was a year or two ago in southern France.

-I mean, th this is they are playing whack-a-mole over there as well as in in other places, uh in other places in Europe, but this notion that if we just do more cooper you know, we don't have any allies that are sitting around saying, we think there's an impending attack in America, but we're not going to tell them about it.
+But this notion that if we just do more cooperation, you know, we don't have any allies that are sitting around saying we think there's an impending attack in America, but we're not going to tell them about it.

-Look, uh intelligence cooperation with our allies on especially on counterterrorism has literally never been better, and it gets better all the time as it has in the fifteen years now almost since nine eleven.
+And it gets better all the time as it has in the 15 years now, almost since 9-11.

-They have they're under almost a state of emergency, quasi martial law almost, and how the police and intelligence services can operate against terrorism.
+They're under almost a state of emergency, quasi-martial law almost, and how the police and intelligence services can operate against terrorism.

 The problem here is not lack of information.